kgateway-dev/kgateway/docs/content/guides/dev/building-and-deploying-gloo.md

     glooctl install gateway

-Then copy the image into the kind cluster:
+Next, make the image accessible to the kind cluster.
+On `x86_64`:

     kind load docker-image quay.io/solo-io/gloo:0.0.1

+Or on `arm64` or `m1`:

+    docker push localhost:5000/gloo:1.13.0-beta13-2-g24ba2e1b8-dirty

-Then update the kind cluster to use this new image as the template
+Then update the kind cluster to use this new image as the template.
+On `x64_64`, replace `image-tag` with `quay.io/solo-io/gloo:0.0.1`, and on `arm64`, replace it with `localhost:5000/solo-io/gloo:0.0.1`

-    kubectl -n gloo-system set image deployments/gloo gloo=quay.io/solo-io/gloo:0.0.1
+    kubectl -n gloo-system set image deployments/gloo gloo=<image-tag>

 Now observe kubernetes as it updates the deployment, shutting down the old pod and start up the new one: